WriteShop: An Incremental Writing Program

 Students should also be completing the copying and dictation assignments that build skills of observation and attention while working on various sentence constructions and broader vocabulary.
 The WriteShop guides direct parents and teachers to select their own copying and dictation selections from the Bible or exemplary literature.
 (While this is fairly easy to do, WriteShop also has published a small booklet, Copying and Dictation Exercises for WriteShop I, with excerpts from well-known literary works that relate to each of the sixteen lessons.
 This saves parents and teachers from having to come up with their own passages.)
 I think the authors have actually resolved a critical problem some of us have encountered with copying and dictation by requiring copying first, followed by dictation of the same piece.
 This way, students have already encountered unusual punctuation or sentence breaks that otherwise might be unpredictable when encountered only through dictation.

-The program is written by Christians; you will find occasional biblical references, primarily in the teacher’s manual.
+The program is written by Christians; you will find occasional biblical references [in the 4th edition books], primarily in the teacher’s manual.
 However, the authors’ Christian perspective also appears very subtly in lessons such as writing a description of a person where the authors caution the student to remember to be gracious and focus on a person’s positive features.

 WriteShop sells a Starter Bundle at a slightly discounted price that includes the Teacher’s Manual and WriteShop I student workbook plus The Blue Book of Grammar and Punctuation by Jane Straus, Copying and Dictation Exercises for WriteShop I, and a poster showing the five steps of the writing process….